 Usually, March, April, and May are the months with long rains and should be avoided.

 In November and December, Tanzania’s short rainy season, it can be wet in the rainforest with snow toward the top of the mountain.
 However, clouds often disperse in the evening, allowing for excellent visibility in the night and morning.
 Climbers sometimes encounter violent storms with thunder and lightning in December, especially on the Northern and Western slopes of Mount Kilimanjaro.

 The best times for climbing Kilimanjaro are the driest months of the year, especially Jan, Feb, and June—October offers reasonable chances of good, July can be colder, and January to February is the warmest months, with almost clear clouds each evening and morning.

 There are six established routes to use while climbing Kilimanjaro.
 They vary in length and difficulty.
 All except one require you to camp.
 If you climb Kilimanjaro on the Marangu route your accommodation is in huts and camping is not allowed.

+Five days are the absolute minimum duration for a Kilimanjaro climb, six Days are much better.
+If climbing using the Machame route six days is the minimum, seven days are recommended.
 Taking an extra day for acclimatization will greatly improve your chances to reach the summit.
 There are longer treks available for those who can afford them.
-Take a look at our Kilimanjaro Itineraries .
+Take a look at our Kilimanjaro Itineraries.